MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 1. Issue address (AAAA and/or A) queries, immediately followed by the ALTSVC query.
-1. If an ALTSVC response is received first, proceed with alternative service connection and ignore the address responses.
+1. If an ALTSVC response is received first, proceed with alternative service connection and ignore the address responses if they are no longer relevant.
 1. Otherwise, initiate connection to the primary origin.
-1. As soon as an Alt-Svc field value is received, through the DNS or over HTTP, proceed with alternative service connection and ignore the other source if it arrives later.
+1. As soon as an Alt-Svc field value is received, through the DNS or over HTTP, proceed with alternative service connection and do not abort this connection if an Alt-Svc field value is received from the other source later.

 If the ALTSVC and address queries return approximately simultaneously, this process typically saves three roundtrips on a fresh connection that uses Alt-Svc: one each for TCP, TLS 1.3, and HTTP.
 (On subsequent connections, the Alt-Svc information is expected to be cached, so this procedure does not apply.)

+If a client can cache Alt-Svc entries that were received over both HTTP and DNS, the client MAY prefer entries that were received over HTTP.
+These records may be more narrowly targeted for the specific client.

 As an additional optimization, when choosing among multiple Alt-Svc values, clients MAY prefer those that will not require an address